Jutho/Strided.jl/README.md

 or `permutedims` has been applied.
 The fact that the latter also acts lazily (whereas it creates a copy of the data in Julia base) can potentially provide a further speedup.

+## The `@strided` macro annotation
+Rather than manually wrapping every array in a `StridedView`, there is the macro annotation `@strided some_expression`, which will wrap all `DenseArray`s appearing in `some_expression` in a `StridedView`.
+Note that, because `StridedView`s behave lazily under indexing with ranges, this acts similar to the `@views` macro in Julia Base, i.e. there is no need to use a view.

+The macro `@strided` acts as a contract, i.e. the user ensures that all array manipulations in the following expressions will preserve the strided structure.
+Therefore, `reshape` and `view` are are replaced by `sreshape` and `sview` respectively.
+As mentioned above, `sreshape` will throw an error if the requested new shape is incompatible with preserving the strided structure.
+The function `sview` is only defined for index arguments which are ranges, `Int`s or `Colon` (`:`), and will thus also throw an error if indexed by anything else.

 ## Multithreading support

 The optimized methods in Strided.jl are implemented with support for multithreading.
 Thus,